 All assets are allocated to reportable segments other than investments, loans, current/deferred tax assets and certain financial assets.
-Segment assets include all assets that are attributable
+Segment assets include all assets that are attributable to the segments.

 All liabilities are allocated to reportable segments other than borrowings, current and deferred tax liabilities and certain financial liabilities.
 Segment liabilities include all liabilities that are attributable to the segments.